Md. man charged with threatening Biden, Harris was in Gettysburg on day of campaign stop

 During the Monday hearing, a federal judge ordered Reed detained until trial.

 “Did you have weapons with you that day?
 I don’t know.
 Did you try to do something that day?
 I don’t know.
-But it’s particularly disturbing that right where [Biden] is two days after that threat, you are in the same place,” said U.S. District Court of Maryland Judge M. DiGirolamo.
+But it’s particularly disturbing that right where [Biden] is two days after that threat, you are in the same place,” said U.S. District Judge Thomas M. DiGirolamo.

 DiGirolamo also said it was “really serious” that Reed had “weapons to back up his threat.”